 1. V2 I'm not a robot (enables I’m not a robot checkbox)

-2. V2 Invisible (The user does not need to click on the reCAPTCHA checkbox instead, it invokes directly when the user clicks the submit button)
+2. V2 Invisible (The user does not need to click on the reCAPTCHA checkbox; instead, it is invoked directly when the user clicks the submit button.)

-3. V3 (offer a feature of setting reCaptcha score to analyze whether the visitor is a human or robot)
+3. V3 (offer a feature of setting reCAPTCHA score to analyze whether the visitor is a human or a robot)

-• Enable reCAPTCHA on: This feature lets you enable reCAPTCHA for the Login Form, ost Password Form, and Register Form.
+- Enable reCAPTCHA: This feature lets you enable reCAPTCHA for the Login Form, Password Form, and Register Form.

 Note: If you want to add reCAPTCHA to your login page, see our detailed guide for How to Add reCAPTCHA On WordPress with LoginPress.

-What Other Options Come with the LoginPress Settings Section?
+What Other Options Are Available in the LoginPress Settings Section?

 On both LoginPress Free and Pro, you’ll find 2 options, including:

-These options are there to give you control over managing the LoginPress plugin.
+These options give you control over the LoginPress plugin.

 When you uninstall the LoginPress plugin, this option ensures that all the settings and configurations linked with LoginPress will be completely removed from your system.